 An echocardiogram uses sound waves (ultrasound) to take a moving picture of the heart.
 It shows if your heart has a problem pumping blood, which may put you at risk for a heart attack or heart failure.
 An echocardiogram can also show if there are problems with the valves in your heart.

 The test is a safe way to see how well your heart is working.
 If your doctor thinks you might have heart disease, the test can be a good idea.
 But often the test is not needed.
 Here’s why:

-People without symptoms rarely have pumping problems.
+People without symptoms rarely have problems with pumping blood.

 You usually don’t need the test if you haven’t had heart disease and you don’t have symptoms.
 An echocardiogram probably won’t find a problem that would affect your surgery.

 Testing can be expensive.

 A standard echocardiogram can cost thousands of dollars.
 If your doctor orders a follow-up test called a TEE, it can cost thousands more.
 Even with insurance, you may have to pay up to half the cost.

 An echocardiogram can lead to other tests.

 A standard echocardiogram is very safe and accurate.
 It does not use radiation or have side effects.
 Sometimes, findings on the echocardiogram might lead to another test to learn more about your heart.
 Usually it is better to get these issues resolved before your surgery.